Adoption leave in the public service

 Adoption leave may be divided into two periods of at least 25 days each.

-You can request that the adoption leave succeed the 3-day leave for the arrival of a child placed for adoption.
+You can ask for adoption leave to succeed the 3 days leave for the arrival of a child placed for adoption.

 Adoption of 2 or more children